EDUCBA

 • The most used application architectures are server-side rendering and client-side rendering.

-• When a user clicks on a link to access the web page, the URL sends the request to the server, and it provides the page with the required HTML and page contents.
+• When a user clicks on a link to access the web page, the URL sends the request to the server, providing the page with the required HTML and page contents.
 When the user wants the page again, the same process is repeated.
 This is server-side rendering.
 In client-side rendering, once the page is loaded, it will not request the server to load the page again.
-Dynamic scripts are generated, and only a single request is made to generate the page in the application.
+The application generates dynamic scripts and creates the page using a single request.

 1. One Server One Database Model

 This is the simplest model in architecture.
 As the name suggests, it is not as reliable as when the single server goes down; the entire application does not work.
 Hence, it is not used in real-time applications.
-This model is used for study purposes and to know the fundamentals of architecture.
+People use this model to study architecture fundamentals and gain field knowledge.

 2. Many Servers One Database Model

-Here, the main advantage is that even if one server goes down, the other will do the work.
+Here, the main advantage is that the other will do the work even if one server goes down.
 All the data is not stored in the server but in the database.
 This is to avoid loss of data even if the server fails.
-Data is processed in the server, and the information is passed to the database.
-Otherwise called as stateless architecture, the web application stops working if the database goes down.
+The server processes the data and then transfers it to the database.
+Otherwise called stateless architecture, the web application stops working if the database goes down.
 If one server fails, the requests are redirected automatically to the other server, and hence this model is reliable.

 3. Many Servers Many Database Model

-In this model, we can either store the data in a single database or distribute the databases’ data.
-This model is considered as an efficient model because both the database and server can be replaced if a failure occurs.
+In this model, we can store the data in a single database or distribute the databases’ data.
+This model is considered efficient because the database and server can be replaced in the event of a failure.
 Either we can balance with two servers and databases.
-If the load is more, we can employ more servers, and it is better to use load balancers in that case.
+If the load is more, we can employ more servers, and it is better to use load balancers.
 Database normalization helps to analyze the situation.

-• Application Architecture can be divided into three types such as Single Page Application, Microservices, and Serverless Architecture.
+Application Architecture can be divided into three types Single Page Application, Microservices, and Serverless Architecture.

 This is popular with its single page and less storage and space.
 Those who prefer fewer resources can look into SPA.
-The user experience is well maintained with fewer elements, and dynamic interaction is made on the page.
+Fewer elements and dynamic interaction on the page contribute to the well-maintained user experience.

-This is faster and efficient than others with specific functionality in the application.
-This can be written in any coding language, and hence flexibility is a factor to select microservices.
-Any technology and any language can be used in architecture.
+This is faster and more efficient than others with specific functionality in the application.
+This can be written in any coding language; hence, flexibility is a factor in selecting microservices.
+Any technology and language can be used in architecture.

 There are no servers in this architecture and hence no infrastructure issues in this type.
-Backend servers will not create any problem here as they are not present in the architecture.
+Backend servers will not create problems here as they are not in the architecture.

-• Understanding the working of architecture is simple.
+Understanding the working of architecture is simple.
 It receives the requests from the user, processes them, and displays them to the user.
-The components and types help to understand the infrastructure and maintain it for further use.
+The components and types help to understand and maintain the infrastructure for further use.
 This helps to scale the application easily and to make deployments automatically in the server.
-Queries can be managed in a consistent manner, and response time can be reduced in the system.
+The system can consistently manage queries and reduce response time.

 Components of Application Architecture

-• The components are easy to understand, as we have heard it already from the models of the architecture.
-The components of the architecture are classified into the user interface and structural components.
-Structural components are client and server that explain the functions, control, and user interaction with the database.
-Structural modes are explained, and hence understanding this is important in architecture.
+The components are easy to understand, as we have already heard from the models of the architecture.
+The architecture components are classified into the user interface and structural components.
+Structural components are the client and server that explain the functions, control, and user interaction with the database.
+Structural modes are described, and hence understanding this is important in architecture.
 This helps to control the servers and the storage.

 1. Client: The user interacts with the client written in HTML, CSS, and JavaScript.
-The client is basically the web browser in a system.
+The client is the web browser in a system.
 This takes in the inputs and provides the outputs.
-The user interface is important for the client, and it must satisfy the customer who uses it.
+The user interface is important for the client and must satisfy the customer.

 2. The server has a web server and database.
 Server-side development needs the knowledge of languages to manage the database and the server.
-All the data is stored in the database server, and the main control center is on the webserver.
-Here we increase the number of servers and databases, and the functionality of the application is changed.
+The database server stores all the data, while the web server is the main control center.
+We increase the number of servers and databases, thereby modifying the application’s functionality.

 Conclusion